8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] finance.salesStatus to show the customer where the bike is currently if its on order, at the shop, in service etc need to set this up in the unit file

 - [ ] -------- CLIENT FACING WEBSITE --------
-- [x] when the rest of the site is compelte work on parts and accesssories
-- [x] finish off nav users items
-- [x] reserveNow.dealerid has the client login and return process done already to copy off of
-- [x] go through new lead process and all other customer contact processes
-- [x] finish off Web Lead process
 - [ ] finish off accessorise
 - [x] create pages for button on inventory page, to create unit files
 - [x] page removed - virtual tour moved to components/clientsite